-The Integrated Transport Strategy for Norfolk and Suffolk was adopted by the New Anglia LEP board and partners in summer 2018.
-It sets out our ambitions, our collective goals for delivery and how we might see them brought to fruition.
-You can read the Integrated Transport Strategy here.
+Adopted by the New Anglia LEP board and partners in summer 2018, this strategy sets out our ambitions, our collective goals for delivery and how we might see them brought to fruition.
+You can read it here.

 Evidence was gathered from both the Norfolk and Suffolk Economic Strategy Evidence Report and the East Integrated Transport Strategy: Development of Long-Term Economic Scenarios Report